devks19/Annotate/README.md

-Annotate
+# Annotate

-Annotate is a full-stack web application built for collaborative video review and feedback.
+Annotate is a full-stack web application designed for collaborative video review and time-based feedback.
-It allows users to upload videos, add time-based annotations, and manage feedback in a structured way.
+It allows users to upload videos, add timestamped comments, and manage feedback in a structured workflow.

-The project is built as a single deployable unit with a React frontend, a Spring Boot backend, and PostgreSQL, all containerized using Docker.
+The project is built and deployed as a single unit using Docker, with a React frontend, a Spring Boot backend, and a PostgreSQL database.

+---

-Tech Stack
+## Tech Stack

-Backend
+### Backend

-Java
+- Java

-Spring Boot
+- Spring Boot

-Spring Security (JWT)
+- Spring Security (JWT)

-PostgreSQL

-Hibernate / JPA
+- Hibernate / JPA
+- PostgreSQL

-Frontend
+### Frontend

-React
+- React

-Vite
+- Vite

-Tailwind CSS
+- Tailwind CSS

-Axios
+- Axios

-Framer Motion
+- Framer Motion

-Infrastructure
+### Infrastructure

-Docker
+- Docker

-Docker Compose
+- Docker Compose

+---

-Project Structure
+## Project Structure

 Annotate-FullStack/
 │
 ├── Annotate/              # Spring Boot backend